abhigya-maskay/whisper-input-docs/architecture/decisions/006-hotkey-and-audio-capture-implementation.md

 #### Option A: Startup only (Selected)
 **Pros:**
-- Aligns with ADR-004 startup validation philosophy
+- Per ADR-004 startup validation philosophy
 - Fast recording start (no repeated checks)
 - Device changes rare for personal use